platform-experience/serviceportal-components/Tabs/Readme.md

 <p><br/><br/><br/><br/></p>

 ## Guided
----
+<a id="guided"></a>
 Guided tabs are specialized versions of light tabs and indicate a sequential relationship between the content presented.

 In guided tabs, the user is led through the content, with the first tab displayed before any successive tab.